-Norway had in 2009 one major gas power plant and several minor ones.
-The large plant was opened in 2007 and runs intermittently, depending on electricity and gas prices.
-It was shut down for most of 2008.
+Norway had in 2011 two major gas power plant and several minor ones.
+The first of the large plants was opened in 2007 and runs intermittently, depending on electricity and gas prices.
+The second large plant was opened in 2010.
 Several of the smaller plants are back-up plants that are run only in emergency situations.
 Thus, there will be large annual fluctuations in emissions.
-In 2010, a new plant was opened, which will cause higher emissions in coming years.